omarkohl/anki-poker-master/docs/usage/hand.md

     "",
     "",
     "",
+    "",
 ]
 ```

 ### Study only some spots

-Now let's assume out of the four spots you only want to study the first and the
+Now let's assume out of the five spots you only want to study the first and the
 last because the other two are obvious.

 Given that we only specified two `# apm study` commentaries, there will only be